 Gravitational-wave detectors now operate with squeezed light.
 This non-classical (quantum) light enables observation of gravitational waves that originate from sources at distances further away than we have been able to see before.

 Further, compact gravity meters based on laser-cooled atoms can be used for detailed underground mapping, for example for mineral prospecting, geophysical surveys, and seismology.

 The potential impact of quantum sensors is broad and considerable.
 From ultra-high-precision microscopy, positioning systems, clocks, gravitational, electrical and magnetic field sensors, to optical resolution beyond the wavelength limit.

-Quantum sensors are also predicted to enable detailed mapping of the underground, autonomous driving, medical progress, brain-machine interfaces, detection of minor traces of explosives and poisons, and improved imaging technologies both at short and long distances.
+Quantum sensors are also predicted to enable detailed mapping of the underground, autonomous driving, improved monitoring of biological/cell processes or medical conditions, brain-machine interfaces, detection of minor traces of explosives and poisons, and improved imaging technologies at both short and long distances.